 Citations, along with grammar, punctuation, research, and exam preparation, are an essential part of academic life.
 However, with different citation rules for different institutions, different subjects, and different types of sources, it can be hard to keep track of the terminology involved.

 Don’t worry!
 We’ve put together a quick citation vocabulary cheat sheet which should come in handy if your tutor or classmates mention a term that leaves you feeling confused.
 To keep things simple, all examples will refer to a book as the source.
-When using a different source type, you can find citing help via BibMe.com.
+When using a different source type, you can find citing help via BibMe.org.

 Ok, this one should be easy.
 A citation is a way to reference any sources that you’ve used while researching and writing your paper, project, or any other piece of academic work.
 You need to think about both in-text citations and also supplying a full citation (sometimes called a reference in some citation styles) on a reference list, works cited list, or bibliography.